 The first time I heard about the Colina Noua project, two years ago, the only enterprise on the property was Colina Farms, focused on organic agriculture.
 A year later, 2 model homes emerged, along with the foundations for another 26 homes.
 I finally visited in September and saw 26 homes, many near completion.
 Two of them are designated for the school that will be opening here.
 By the spring, they will be ready – turnkey.
 When I visited, over half the homes had been sold.

 The feel is reminiscent of Austria but the surrounding villages serve as a reminder that you are still in Romania.
 When the sounds of the construction winds down in the evening, the silence, fresh air and surrounding hills make you feel at home.

 Colina Noua is not being built as a suburb of Cluj-Napoca.
 It will be a small, self-sufficient community for over 3,000 inhabitants.

 From the project’s outset, there will be a school, an office space, and a fresh food market.
 Over time, the people living here will either be working from home, from offices in the shared workspace or within the companies that will be established here.

-The largest infrastructure investment is a 1.1 kilometer entrance road waiting to be asphalted when the weather gets warms up.
+The largest infrastructure investment is a 1.1 kilometer entrance road that allows for peaceful strolls and connects the development with the neighboring roads.